-The Agricultural Productivity and Market Enhancement Project (APMEP) aims to contribute to economic growth and poverty reduction by enhancing food, income, and nutrition security among participating households.
-This will be achieved through development of irrigation, aquaculture, and livestock production support; crop diversification and intensification; value-chain development to promote agro-processing; and agriculture service centers.
-It supports the establishment of infrastructure to create job opportunities, including the construction of three livestock service centers in Chongwe, Chitambo and Gwemb.
-The continued establishment of irrigation schemes, construction of agro-market centers, roadside markets and access roads is expected to create more job opportunities for local communities.
-It also supports a strong nutrition security and capacity building sub-component that provides a number of sensitization and training sessions as well as delivery of improved planting materials and technologies to farmers.
+Project Description: About 70% of Zambia’s rural population rely on agriculture.
+APMEP targets the agriculture sector to support economic growth and poverty reduction by enhancing food security, income, and nutrition among participating households through the development of irrigation, aquaculture, and livestock production support; crop diversification and intensification; value chain development to promote agro-processing; and agriculture service centers.
+The project helps establish infrastructure to create job opportunities, including by constructing three livestock service centers in Chongwe, Chitambo, and Gwemb.
+Establishment of irrigation schemes and construction of agro-market centers, roadside markets, and access roads are expected to create more job opportunities for local communities.
+APMEP also supports strong nutrition and capacity development to train and deliver improved planting materials and technologies to farmers.

 Official Project Documents: